Himadri321/Jokes_Chrome_Extension/README.md

-# Jokes_Chrome_Extention
 Click on the extention to get a random joke.
+This is made by using basic HTML, CSS and JavaScript.